 in the classroom and beyond: teaching and curriculum development

 My teaching philosophy centers on questions of how questions of practice intersects with scholarly inquiry: what kinds of sources do we learn from, and why?
-How can practices of ethnography or translation change our relationship with the archives we consult or construct?
+How can practices linked to ethnography or translation change our relationship with the archives we consult or construct?
+What is the relationship between the everyday world that surrounds us and the construction of knowledge?

-I am prepared to teach classes in social and cultural history in the Middle East and North Africa, global food history, and Arabic language & literature.
+I am prepared to teach classes in social and cultural history in the Middle East and North Africa, global food history, and gender theory and analysis.
 Specializations include women & gender, emotion, and Middle East food studies.
-I have developed a range of innovative assignments, involving collaborative translation, blogging, and the use of cookbooks as historical and literary sources.
 Please contact me directly for sample syllabi and course materials.

 Eating with Others: Food & Travel in North Africa. a collaborative investigation into how blogging can offer tools to read 19th and 20th century travelogues in new critical ways, including creative writing, reenacting historical recipes, and ethnographic exercises.
 (Fall 2017)